Prolog

 We have a universe here and

-it's all about of the number of arrangements in a finite set.
+it's all about of the number of combinations of items in a finite set.

 plain text ⟶ 3DES PBox → AES → 2blowfish ⟶ cipher text